 TD Ameritrade Solo 401k Brokerage Account from My Solo 401k Financial

-A TD Ameritrade Solo 401k brokerage account with checkbook control from My Solo 401k Financial is ideal for those looking to still have option to invest in equities while also gaining checkbook control over their retirement funds.
+A TD Ameritrade Solo 401k brokerage account with checkbook control from My Solo 401k Financial is ideal for those looking to still have option to invest in equities while also gaining checkbook control over their retirement funds for investing in alternative investments such as real estate, tax liens, promissory notes, private shares as well as processing solo 401k participant loans.

 TD Ameritrade Solo 401k with checkbook control allows for the following